Nick Brewer: Background

-Brewer was born in Essex in 1989 but lived in Ilford during his time at the University of Essex, where he studied history, and now operates out of a studio in Brick Lane.
-He once had a job as a youth worker.
-He grew up in a church near Ilford, which he still attends to this day.
-His is passionate about his faith and is involved in all aspects of Christian outreach.
-Nick Brewer started off as a Christian Grime artist.
+Brewer was born in East London in 1989 but lived in Essex during his time at the University of Essex, where he studied history, and now operates out of a studio in Brick Lane.
+He was previously employed as a youth worker.

 Brewer has released four EPs in collaboration with The Confect; 2010's Alone With My Thoughts, 2011's Alone With My Thoughts Part 2, 2013's Flat 10 and 2014's 4 Miles Further, the latter taking its name from the movement of The Confect's home studios to their new set up in Brick Lane.
-His 2014 single, Fall From Here, featured Naomi Scott.
+His 2014 single, "Fall From Here", featured Naomi Scott.

 His 2015 single, "Talk to Me", was written by Brewer and Bibi Bourelly.
 The song samples "Gypsy Woman" by Crystal Waters.
-In an interview, Brewer said that Bourelly had been invited into the studio after Brewer found out through a mutual friend that she was in town writing for Ellie Goulding.
-The song charted at #19 on the UK Singles Chart and was certified Silver by BPI in 2022.
+In an interview, Brewer said that Bourelly was invited into the studio after he found out through a mutual friend that she was in town writing for Ellie Goulding.
+The song charted at #19 on the UK Singles Chart and was later certified Silver by BPI in 2022.

-Outside of music, Brewer is passionate about contributing to social change; one example is in him being a patron for UK charity Anxiety UK.
+Outside of music, Brewer is passionate about contributing to social change; one example is in him serving as a patron for UK charity Anxiety UK.
+Brewer is Christian.